RRoggia/my-books-frontend/README.md

 ## List
 * create a layout pattern for the book displayed in the list
+* return a message when no book is found or if filter does not found anything

 ## My readings
 * create mock up